semantic-release/npm/README.md

 ### Usage

-The plugins are used by default by [semantic-release](https://github.com/semantic-release/semantic-release) so no specific configuration is requiered to use them.
+The plugins are used by default by [semantic-release](https://github.com/semantic-release/semantic-release) so no specific configuration is required to use them.

 Each individual plugin can be disabled, replaced or used with other plugins in the `package.json`: